 March 29: U.S. Army Lieutenant William Calley is found guilty of 22 murders in the My Lai massacre and sentenced to life in prison.
 (Twenty-six officers and soldiers, including Calley’s immediate superior officer, Captain Ernest Medina, were initially charged in connection with their actions at My Lai, but Calley is the only one convicted.
 Calley’s sentence was later reduced and he served less than four years.)

 April 19: In Washington D.C. two weeks of anti-war activities begins.
-Vietnema Veterans Agaisnt the War rallies and returns medals on the steps of the Capitol in Opertaion Dewey Canyon III.
+Vietnam Veterans Against the War rallies and returns medals on the steps of the Capitol in Operation Dewey Canyon III.

 May 3: In Washington D.C. tens of thousands of anti-war activists use civil disobedience tactics to try to shut down the Federal government.
 Arrests number about 12,000.
-Chicago Seven defendant Rennie Davis is a key organizer of the actions.
+Chicago Seven defendants Rennie Davis and John Froines are key organizers of the actions.
+They and Abbie Hoffman are indicted on riot and conspiracy charges for the protest actions.
+[The case is never brought to trial.]

 June 13: The New York Times begins publication of the History of U.S. Decision Making Process on Vietnam Policy, better known as the Pentagon Papers—a secret Defense Department study, prepared in 1967-69, of U.S. involvement in Vietnam.
 The Pentagon Papers were leaked to the Times by Daniel Ellsberg, a former Defense Department analyst.
 (Read an excerpt from the Pentagon papers.)